Greg Klymkiw's 10 Favourite Scary Movies of All-Time

 Black Sunday (1960) Mario Bava

-Defined horror on film forever, still sends chills down the spine and ruined many a walk in the park after dark.
+Redefined and Defined horror on film forever by con-temporizing the world of horror, finding scares in the shadows and what you don't see, equating old-world horror with new-world fears and inventing the shock cut.
+The picture still sends chills down the spine and ruined many a walk in the park after dark.

 Scariest.
 Movie.
 Ever.
 The power of Christ compels thee, indeed.